Giant Pacific Octopus

 ON EXHIBIT: Boneless Beauties at Ocean Journey

 The giant Pacific octopus is the largest known octopus species.
-Like many octopi, the giant Pacific octopus has the ability to drastically change the color and texture of its skin.
+Like many octopuses, the giant Pacific octopus has the ability to drastically change the color and texture of its skin.
 These abilities not only help the octopus camouflage, but they can also be used to communicate warnings to other octopi.
 Octopuses establish dens in crevices and under rocks.
 They use dens to lay eggs and hide from predators.
 Their soft, fleshy bodies lack shells, allowing them to squeeze into tiny spaces.